“Sticker shock” as audit fees nearly triple

 Rebecca Russell, the Director of Financial Services and Treasurer for SDG Counties, presented the recommendation to SDG Council to appoint MNP LLP as the municipal auditors for a five-year term.
 (Photo : Jason Setnyk photo)

-On September 16, 2024, the Council of the United Counties of Stormont, Dundas, and Glengarry (SDG) passed a motion to appoint MNP LLP as the municipal auditors for a five-year term.
-This decision follows a formal Request for Proposal (RFP) process initiated in July 2024, which resulted in MNP LLP being the sole bidder for the external audit services contract.
+This decision follows a formal Request for Proposal (RFP) process initiated in July which resulted in MNP LLP being the sole bidder for the external audit services contract.

-Warden Jamie MacDonald then inquired, “Do you have any thoughts on why there was only one bid?”
+Warden Jamie MacDonald asked, “Do you have any thoughts on why there was only one bid?”

 Russell responded, “Based on communication with other treasurers across Ontario since COVID, auditors are having difficulty with staffing and are struggling to take on large contracts like municipal audits.
 One county, Renfrew, had their long-term auditor step away due to staffing shortages.
 This is reflective of the industry’s current state.”